Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

-For spherically symmetric stars, there is no deformation, i.e. $\gamma =1$, which leads to a mass quadrupole moment $Q = 0$.
-As a result, such stars do not emit gravitational waves, since gravitational wave emission required a time-varying quadrupole moment.
-We plotted the mass quadrupole moment $Q$ as a function of mass of deformed magnetized strange quark stars at a fixed central magnetic field strength of $B_{cen}=5\times 10^{17}$ Gauss, considering two different values of the bag constant: $B_{bag}=65\; MeV/fm^3$ and $B_{bag}=75\; MeV/fm^3$ in Fig.~\hyperref[fig:Quadru_plot]{\ref*{fig:Quadru_plot}}, panel (~\hyperref[fig:sub91]{\ref*{fig:sub91}}).
-The mass quadrupole moment $Q$ decreases as the bag constant $B_{bag}$ increases.
-The figure compares the results for magnetized strange quark matter (MSQM) and magnetized color-flavor locked (MCFL) phase with gap parameters $\Delta=30\;MeV$ and $\Delta=50\;MeV$ in panel (~\hyperref[fig:sub92]{\ref*{fig:sub92}}).
-It is observed that the mass quadrupole moment $Q$ increases with the value of the superconducting gap $\Delta$, indicating that stronger pairing in the MCFL phase enhances the mass of the star.
-The quark stars in the MCFL phase with $\Delta=50\;MeV$ exhibit the highest $Q$ values, followed by those with $\Delta=30\;MeV$, while the magnetized strange quark matter possess lower $Q$ values and attain smaller masses compared to the MCFL phase.
-The maximum value of $Q$ occurs in stars with intermediate mass and deformation (i.e., stars that neither too massive nor too deformed).
-The oscillatory features present in the curves are due to the quantized Landau levels introduced by the strong magnetic field, which affect the equation of state (EoS).
-Thus, the variation in $Q$ arises from a combination of the star's mass, deformation factor $\gamma$, and internal pairing parameters.
+where ${M}$ is the stellar mass and ${\gamma}$ denotes the deformation parameter.
+For spherically symmetric stars (${\gamma=1}$), the quadrupole moment vanishes (${Q=0}$), implying the absence of gravitational wave emission, as such radiation requires a time-varying quadrupole component.
+The left panel of Fig.~\hyperref[fig:Quadru_plot]{\ref*{fig:Quadru_plot}} shows the variation of the mass quadrupole moment ${Q}$ with stellar mass for deformed magnetized strange quark stars at a fixed central magnetic field $B_{cen}=\rm{5\times10^{17}\,G}$, considering two values of the bag constant, $B_{bag}=\rm{65\,MeV/fm^3}$ and $\rm{{75\,MeV/fm^3}}$.
+The results indicate that ${Q}$ decreases as ${B_{bag}}$ increases, suggesting that a softer equation of state (higher ${B_{bag}}$) leads to a less compact and less deformed configuration.
+The right panel of Fig.~\hyperref[fig:Quadru_plot]{\ref*{fig:Quadru_plot}} compares the results for magnetized strange quark matter (MSQM) and the magnetized color-flavor locked (MCFL) phase for two superconducting gaps, $\Delta=\rm{30\,MeV}$ and $\rm{50\,MeV}$.
+The quadrupole moment increases with the value of ${\Delta}$, indicating that stronger pairing in the MCFL phase enhances both the mass and deformation of the star.
+The MCFL configurations with $\Delta=\rm{50\,MeV}$ exhibit the largest ${Q}$ values, followed by those with $\Delta=\rm{30\,MeV}$, whereas the MSQM phase yields lower quadrupole moments and smaller maximum masses.
+The maximum ${Q}$ occurs for stars with intermediate mass and deformation i.e., those that are neither extremely massive nor highly distorted.
+The small oscillatory features observed in the ${Q-M}$ curves arise from the quantized Landau levels induced by the strong magnetic field, which modulate the equation of state.
+Thus, the overall variation in the mass quadrupole moment is determined by the combined effect of stellar mass, deformation parameter ${\gamma}$, and internal pairing properties.